aimms/documentation/pro/cluster.rst

 Setting up an AIMMS PRO Cluster
 ===============================

+.. important:: AIMMS PRO Cluster is deprecated.
+Various options are available such as vertically scalling (larger machine) or the use of AIMMS Cloud; for details see this `How-to <https://how-to.aimms.com/Articles/373/373-pro-scaling-options.html>`_.

 Setting up a PRO cluster is a task that consists of three steps: connecting all nodes to the same database, pointing them to a shared storage directory and setting up the bundled ActiveMQ server.

 .. warning::